Nearly half of top EU businesses cut UK investment

-LONDON — A survey finds that almost half of European Union business leaders have cut U.K. investment since Britain voted to leave the European Union two years ago.
+LONDON — A survey finds that almost half of European Union businesses have cut back on their investment in Britain since the country voted to leave the European Union two years ago.

 The report published Monday by law firm Baker McKenzie surveyed over 800 business leaders in six key EU countries.